AndreKelling/mapple/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Clients->Settings screen to configure the plugin.
 Get a Google Maps API key and enter on this plugin's settings page.

+== Frequently Asked Questions ==

+= Why my images aren't loaded in the google map infobox? =

+If you have a JS error in your browser console that a GET request to the REST API of an media item failed.
+It might be that your requested image is WP internally connected to another post with another post-type which isn't open for REST requests.
+You can follow this guide for success: <a href="https://scottbolinger.com/custom-post-types-wp-api-v2/" target="_blank" rel="noopener noreferrer" title="Guide to allow REST support">https://scottbolinger.com/custom-post-types-wp-api-v2/</a>

 == Screenshots ==

 1. Output of Map and Table on the Front End.
 In between some text.
 You can place your shortcodes around.